 A startup competition is an event, a meetup.
 Possibly it’s part of a larger conference.
 As the name implies, startup competitions bring startups together, to compete against one another.

 At many times, startup competitions are called Pitch Competition (e.g. Startup Pitch Competition) or Entrepreneurship Competition.
-At other times, startup competitions are an integral part of an accelerator program, which is the case with MassChallenge or Kaspersky Startup Challenge.
+At other times, startup competitions are an integral part of an accelerator program, such as the case with MassChallenge or Kaspersky Startup Challenge.

 What does a startup competition look like?
 Where does the process of winning begin, where does it end, and what’s in between?
-We’d now review the key aspects of winning.
-From submitting the application, through the screening process, presenting on stage, the networking session and beyond.
+We’d now review the key stages of winning.

 In the 2nd article in the series, we’d learn to see startups from the eyes of the judges.
 We’d then learn how to target the judges sweet spots.

-In the 3rd article, we’d go over gimmicks and tricks to help us stand out and be memorable.
+In the 3rd article, we’d review gimmicks and tricks to help us stand out and be memorable.
 Differentiating our startups is a key to winning!